-There are many missions within Marine Safety and Environmental Protection that provide opportunities for Auxiliary members to get on-the-job training and provide service to the USCG and the general public.
-Some authorized missions recorded in AUX DATA do not require a qualification or specialized training; these might include Sea Partners presentations at Public Affairs events, outreach to local organizations, stuffing bags with MS/MEP information to be handed out by Program Visitors, Vessel Examiners, at a Public Education class or participation in a beach clean-up.
-Other missions may require specialized training such as ICS courses for participation in an Auxiliary ICS exercise or an event being conducted using ICS.
+There are many missions within Marine Safety and Environmental Protection that furnish opportunities for Auxiliary members to get on-the-job training and provide service to the USCG and the general public.
+Some authorized missions recorded in

+AUXDATA II do not require a qualification or specialized training.
+These might include Sea Partners presentations at Public Affairs events, outreach to local organizations, providing MS/MEP information for Program Visitors and/or Vessel Examiners to hand-out at Public Education classes, or participation in a beach cleanup.

+Other missions may require specialized training such as ICS courses, for participation in an Auxiliary ICS exercise or an event being conducted using ICS.
 Some missions, particularly those that augment the USCG, may require specialized knowledge and training in the form of an earned qualification such as Assistant Container Inspector, Uninspected Passenger Vessel Examiner, Assistant Pollution Responder or Assistant Facility Inspector.
-When the training is provided by the USCG it is with the expectation that the member will use that training to provide service in those missions as a force multiplier to assist the USCG in completing the missions effectively and efficiently.
+When the training is provided by the USCG, it is with the expectation that the member will use that training to provide service in those missions as a force multiplier to assist the USCG in completing the missions effectively and efficiently.

-Those activities and missions authorized by the USCG Commandant in US Code, Title 14,

-Section 39(a) and the Coast Guard Authorization Act of 1996, Title IV, Section 822 include the MS/MEP missions listed in the directions for the Auxiliary 7030 Mission Activity form under codes 28A, B and G, 70B-H, K, M, N, R, T-V, and 80A-G. These codes are described in the instructions for the 7030 form under the "Marine Safety and MEP" heading and include activities like Command Post Support (28A), Initial Pollution Response (28G), Contingency Planning (70E), Containers (70G), Admin Support (70K), Sea Partners (70N) and America's Waterway Watch (80V).
+Those activities and missions authorized by the USCG Commandant in US Code, Title 14, Section 39(a) and the Coast Guard Authorization Act of 1996, Title IV, Section 822 include the MS/MEP missions listed in the directions for the Auxiliary 7030 Mission Activity form under codes 28A, B and G, 70B-H, K, M, N, R, T-V, and 80A-G. These codes are described in the instructions for the 7030 form under the Marine Safety and MEP heading and include activities like Command Post Support (28A), Initial Pollution Response (28G), Contingency Planning (70E), Containers (70G), Admin Support (70K), Sea Partners (70N) and America's Waterway Watch (80V).
 Each mission code in the directions lists the activities that are to be included under that particular code.
 Training time is listed under 70U unless it involves Commercial Fishing Vessel Examiner, Uninspected Passenger Vessel Examiner or Uninspected Towing Vessel Examiner qualifications training which have their own training codes.
 Visit the following link to view the mission code descriptions for MS/MEP activities: